How to Scale and Resize Objects in Adobe Illustrator

 Checking scaled proportions remained the same Adobe Illustrator

-Step 6: Please note, this step is not necessary, we are comparing our original enlarged object to our reduced object to show that our proportions have remained the same.
+Step 6: This step isn't necessary; we are comparing our original enlarged object to our reduced object to show that our proportions have remained the same.

 Step 7: How to Scale and Resize Objects in Adobe Illustrator

-While somewhat basic, knowing how to scale and resize objects in Adobe Illustrator to a specific size is extremely important.
-It allows you to maintain your artwork's original width and height proportions regardless of size without skewing or affecting the final design.
+While somewhat basic, knowing how to scale and resize objects in Illustrator to a specific size is vital.
+It lets you maintain your artwork's original width and height proportions without distorting or compromising the final design.

-Have a question related to design or the Adobe Creative suite?
-Send us an email with your question to service@labelvalue.com.
+Do you have a question related to design or the Adobe Creative Suite?
+Please email us at service@labelvalue.com.

 Ready to turn your design into an eye-catching label or sticker?